 3. Increase Customer Loyalty

-Brand advocates are the customer type found at the very top of the ladder of loyalty and are a great way to promote your event business.
+Brand advocates are the customer type found at the very top of the ladder of loyalty and are a great way to promote your event business, online and offline.

 They rave about a business as often as possible, to friends, family and anybody in their network.
 Once people start actively planning their schedule based on your calendar of events, you have them hooked.